tpinotti/ybyra/README.md

 Thanks to Lucas Czech and Martin Sikora for code and ideas, and to Hugh McColl, Teemu and Armando for helpful suggestions and comments.

 We also thank ISOGG (https://isogg.org),  yFull (https://www.yfull.com) and FamilyTree DNA (https://discover.familytreedna.com) for making their tree publicly available for the community.

 Ideas, suggestions and comments are very welcome.
-You can get in touch at thomaz.pinotti(at)sund.ku.dk
+You can get in touch at thomaz.pinotti(at)sund.ku.dk, or open an [Issue](https://github.com/tpinotti/ybyra/issues) here on GitHub.

 ## Citation